Introduction

 - Hardening off plants gradually before planting out

-With longer days and warmer nights, many crops can finally be planted outside.
-As a result, beds tend to fill up fast.
+May is one of the busiest months in the UK allotment calendar.
+With longer days and warmer nights, many crops can finally be planted outside and beds start to fill up fast!

 Key priorities: